fetchrobotics/docs/source/indigo_to_melodic.rst

    Back up your files as described in the previous section

 #. **Runstop the robot**, to avoid unexpected movement of the robot.
-#.
-Download the latest 18.04 Ubuntu installer from http://releases.ubuntu.com/18.04/
+#. **Install Ubuntu 18.04 on the robot.** Download the latest 18.04 Ubuntu installer from http://releases.ubuntu.com/18.04/
    (in these instructions we use the Desktop image, version 18.04.1).
-Install Ubuntu 18.04 on the robot.
    For help booting from USB, see `Accessing Boot Menu on Fetch Robots`_.

   #.
+We recommend keeping the same hostname for the robot, e.g. `fetch4`
+  #.
+You can create the `fetch` user, or let it be automatically created later.
+     (The typical password for the `fetch` user is 'robotics'.)

+  - After install, you may need to unblock `apt`.
+Do this by clicking the App Store icon on the sidebar, which should trigger an update prompt you can close: |AppStore|
+  - You'll probably want to install a few convenience packages such as openssh-server to enable SSH into your robot: ``sudo apt install openssh-server``.
+You might also want to install your favorite commandline text editor

+#.
+Update your Ubuntu install: ``sudo apt dist-upgrade -y``
+#.
 Install ROS Melodic by following the instructions `on the ROS Wiki <http://wiki.ros.org/melodic/Installation/Ubuntu>`_.
-   We start from the ROS-Base setup, via the ``ros-melodic-ros-base`` package.
+   We start from the *ROS-Base* setup, via the ``ros-melodic-ros-base`` package.
 #. **NOTE**: at a later time, Fetch will host and recommend a mirror of ROS Melodic debians.
 #.
 Run the following to install Fetch research debians:

    - General packages for Fetch robots::

        sudo apt install ros-melodic-fetch-calibration ros-melodic-fetch-open-auto-dock \
-       ros-melodic-fetch-navigation ros-melodic-fetch-tools
+       ros-melodic-fetch-navigation ros-melodic-fetch-tools -y

    - Then install packages specific to the robot type::

        export ROBOTTYPE=$(hostname | awk -F'[0-9]' '{print $1}')
        # sudo apt install $ROBOTTYPE-melodic-config  # pending future availability
        wget https://packages.fetchrobotics.com/binaries/$ROBOTTYPE-melodic-config.deb
-       sudo dpkg -i $ROBOTTYPE-melodic-config.deb
+       sudo apt install ./$ROBOTTYPE-melodic-config.deb -y

 #.
 From your non-robot computer, restore the contents of /etc/ros/indigo to /etc/ros/melodic on the robot::